-Biology run a spring and summer school every year through the University’s UNIQ programme.The courses are aimed at students studying in their first year of further education at UK state schools and colleges.
+We run a summer school every year through the University’s UNIQ programme.The course is aimed at students studying in their first year of further education at UK state schools and colleges.
 Students stay in a college for the duration of the course, attend lectures, and hear about applying to Oxford.